-However, the true fashionista has always realized the importance of an all inclusive way of thinking when it comes to where to shop and what to include in the wardrobe.
+However, the true fashionista has always realized the importance of an all inclusive way of thinking when it comes to where and how to shop and what to include in the wardrobe.
 Not only is it cost effective but it can really stretch the style and creativity muscle.

-When you also factor in the issues faced by over consumption and the increased need for more sustainable fashion solutions, should you bare any environmental consciousness at all, thrifting or any type of recycled fashion should be a no brainer.
+When you also factor in the issues faced by over consumption and the increased need for more sustainable fashion solutions, should you bare any environmental consciousness at all, pre-loved or any type of recycled fashion should be a no brainer.
 And listen, to this day I continue to be a work in progress in this area, so no judgement here.

 Some argue that the normalization of the pre-loved fashion industry is pandemic inspired, as it certainly was not as accepted as it is now.
 For me, it is a fashion outlet that I didn't know I needed prior to embracing it years ago and to this day I honestly don’t know how my wardrobe survived without it.
 I always find myself lurking for something uniquely different in the wardrobe, so I crave it.

 Not to be confused with vintage fashion, which has long been embraced by the fashion industry, the pre-loved market has become a multi-billion dollar business and is still growing.